 - Be sure to consume your broccoli a couple of days from when you purchased it as it won’t last long in the fridge.

 - Blanch and freeze your broccoli for the longest-lasting broccoli.
 If you freeze the broccoli properly you can store it for up to six months before it starts to get freezer burn.

 If you are looking for a broccoli soup recipe, try out this broccoli potato soup.

 How to choose fresh broccoli at the grocery store

 You can’t always go by the date on the package.
 It’s best to tell by looking them over and deciding that way.

-When you are buying broccoli you want to look for dark green tight florets with a fresh bright green trunk which should be firm.
+When you are buying broccoli you want to look for dark green tight florets with a fresh bright green trunk that should be firm.